ChewShen/Software-engine/README.md

       sqlparse
       tzdata

-  by typing pip instal (the package name)
+  by typing pip install (the package name)

+step 4: type _python manage.py makemigrations_
+step 5: type _python manage.py migrate_
-- 2.4 type _python manage.py runsevrver_
+Step 6: type _python manage.py runsevrver_
-- 2.5 then when to your browser then seaerch for _127.0.0.1:8000_
+Step 7: then when to your browser then seaerch for _127.0.0.1:8000_